obspy/obspy/trunk/obspy.seedlink/obspy/seedlink/README.txt

     * Anthony Lomax
     * Alberto Michelini

-The obspy.seedlink package has been developed by Anthony Lomax within the NERA WP12/JRA2 activities (funded by the European Community's Seventh Framework Program [FP7/2007-2013] under grant agreement n° 262330).
+The obspy.seedlink development has been supported by the NERA project (Network of European Research Infrastructures for Earthquake Risk Assessment and Mitigation) under the European Community's Seventh Framework Programme [FP7/2007-2013] grant agreement n° 262330.

 Please contact Anthony Lomax (anthony@alomax.net, www.alomax.net) for professional services for further development or customization of this or